dyedgreen/deno-sqlite/README.md

 and uses a version of SQLite3 compiled to WebAssembly (WASM).
 This module focuses on performance and ease of use.

-While Deno remains unstable, this module does not make any stability guarantees.
-If you use this in a project, please report any issues you encounter, as well any other feedback by opening an issue.
-Pull requests are welcome!
+While this module guarantees API compatibility according to [semantic versioning](https://semver.org), it has not been extensively tested in production.
+Please open issues (and if possible pull requests) for any problems you encounter.

 ## Documentation